Better Me

 • Try to avoid activities that trigger pain—use a baby carrier instead of your hands to hold your baby, and prop your baby on a pillow for support during feedings

-• Ice your wrist and the base of your thumb to reduce inflammation
+• Ice your wrist and the base of your thumb for pain relief and to reduce inflammation

 • Take over-the counter anti-inflammatory medications like ibuprofen or naproxen, or a pain reliever like acetaminophen—ask your doctor what’s safe if you’re breastfeeding